waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Route 35 Gatehouse
 - Located at Goldenrod (19, 1).
 - Mistaken for Radio Tower.
 Radio Tower is likely West of the main avenue in Goldenrod.
+- Correction: The building at Goldenrod (15, 7) is the Name Rater's house, not the Radio Tower.